Therapy for women who lose themselves in relationships

-If you keep dating emotionally unavailable partners, losing yourself in relationships, or wondering why you can’t choose differently, I help you understand what’s happening underneath.
+If you keep dating emotionally unavailable partners, losing yourself in relationships, or wondering why you can't choose differently, even when part of you can see exactly what's happening, I help you understand what's driving it underneath.

 Counselling and psychotherapy for women in Woking and online.